Two women with popcorn and drinks in a movie theater lobby.

 Imagine this scenario: You have a credit card with an available credit limit of $15,000.
 Meanwhile, your discretionary income stands at $10,000.
 Your current discretionary income may make it harder to settle the $5,000 difference.
 As a result, you may accumulate debt and interest.
 One way you could avoid a scenario like this is by making sure your card spending does not exceed your discretionary income.
 Even if you are tackling debt, you can use your discretionary income to give you an idea of the monthly payment you can afford.

 Discretionary income can help you build a blueprint for responsible credit card use and master the art of budgeting.
+You can also have a little fun with discretionary income because you’ve already taken care of all your bills.
 With this knowledge in hand, you can make more responsible decisions and take charge of your financial future.

 Next steps